AndreuMatoses/andreumatoses.github.io/_research/MSc_thesis_MARL.md

       url: "https://kth.se"
 date: 2023-06-01
 # This is the short project description, displayed in the project's card"
 description: "Scalable multi-agent reinforcement learning for formation control with collision avoidance.
-This work was my Master's Thesis while at KTH Royal Institute of Technology."
+This work was my Master's Thesis while at KTH Royal Institute of Technology.
+The proposed method exploits the reward structure to enable local approximation of Q-functions and policy gradients, allowing for scalable training.
+We compare discrete and continuous policies and analyze the impact of the sensing radius on performance and collision avoidance."
 cover_image: /assets/images/papers/msc_thesis/n10_good.gif # Image displayed in the project's card, make it aspect ratio 1x1 (square) for best results, and keep it a reasonable size (like 1-2MB).
 Can also be a gif
 links: # If you have other website for the project, github repos, datasets, etc. put it here.
 You can also add an icon from https://icons.getbootstrap.com/
     - name: Paper